Homemade Shirley Temple Drink Recipe – Classic Fizzy Pink Mocktail

 💡 Note: For the full ingredient list with exact amounts and measurements, please check the recipe card below.

-Step 1: Prepare the glass with ice
+Step 1: Add the ice

-Step 2: Add the grenadine
+Step 2: Pour the grenadine

 Step 3: Top with soda